piercedfreak/feretory/README.md

 ## Disclaimer

-Feretory is an independent community project and is not affiliated with or endorsed by Blizzard Entertainment, Diablo IV, Reddit, or any third-party platform.
+feretory is an independent community project and is not affiliated with or endorsed by Blizzard Entertainment, Diablo IV, Reddit, or any third-party platform.